 Chief Executive Officer, Silver Lining Mentoring

-Colby came to Silver Lining Mentoring after working at The Home for Little Wanderers, where she opened and oversaw a group home for LGBTQ teenagers, did clinical work in adoption and family stabilization, and provided training and consultation nationwide on LGBTQ issues.
-In 2012, Colby was honored to be chosen by then Senator John Kerry for the “Angel in Adoption” award for her advocacy efforts on behalf of youth in foster care.
-In 2013, Colby was honored to receive the “Women of Excellence” award from national child welfare organization Youth Villages for her service to youth in foster care.
-As a former educator, Colby earned a Master’s Degree in Education from Harvard University, and later turned her focus to child welfare, earning a Master’s degree in Social Work.
-Colby serves on the board of the Massachusetts Nonprofit Network and resides in Somerville.
+Colby came to Silver Lining Mentoring after working at The Home for Little Wanderers, where Colby opened and oversaw a group home for LGBTQ teenagers, did clinical work in adoption and family stabilization, and provided training and consultation nationwide on LGBTQ issues.
+In 2012, Colby was honored to be chosen by then Senator John Kerry for the “Angel in Adoption” award for advocacy efforts on behalf of youth in foster care.
+In 2013, Colby was honored to receive the Excellence Award from national child welfare organization Youth Villages for service to youth in foster care.
+As a former educator, Colby earned a Master’s Degree in Education from Harvard University, and later focused on child welfare, earning a Master’s degree in Social Work.
+Colby resides in Somerville.